OpenNebula/docs/source/release_notes/release_notes/upgrade_410.rst

 vCenter Password
 ================

-If you already have a host with vCenter drivers you need to update the password as version 4.10.1 expects it to be encrypted.
+If you are upgrading from 4.10.0 and already have a host with vCenter drivers you need to update the password as any version > 4.10.0 expects it to be encrypted.

 To do so, proceed to Sunstone -> Infrastructure -> Hosts, click on the vCenter host(s) and change the value in ``VCENTER_PASSWORD`` field.
 It will be automatically encrypted.

+No change is needed for versions > 4.10.0.

 Testing
 =======